raul23/nlp/README.rst

   Running time: ~ 2.6 seconds per text
 - The `third method <#method-3-identify-text-language-with-langdetect>`_ uses
   ``langdetect`` to determine the text language.
-It is the second quickest method for identifiying the language of a given text. ``langdetect`` supports `55 languages <https://pypi.org/project/langdetect/>`_ and it returns the language of a given text as a language code in *ISO 639-1*.
+It is the third quickest method for identifiying the language of a given text. ``langdetect`` supports `55 languages <https://pypi.org/project/langdetect/>`_ and it returns the language of a given text as a language code in *ISO 639-1*.